hrharder/go-gas/README.md

 1. Fetch the current recommended price for a given priority level with a new API call each time
    - Use `gas.SuggestGasPrice` for a specific priority level
    - Use `gas.SuggestFastGasPrice` to fetch the fast priority level (no arguments)
-1. Create a new `GasPriceSuggester` which maintains a cache of results for a user-defined length
+1. Create a new `GasPriceSuggester` which maintains a cache of results for a user-defined duration
    - Use `gas.NewGasPriceSuggester` and specify a max result age
    - Use the returned function to fetch new gas prices, or use the cache based on how old the results are